1: Disinfect the Dead

 “J-J,” — V finally spoke, her synth almost unintelligible for the stuttering — “y-you- We have to dis-disassemble them.
 All of them.
 Every — c-can’t take chances-s.”

-(A nervous stutter seemed uncharacteristic for V. But this wasn’t nervousness, it was lag.)
+(A nervous stutter seemed uncharacteristic for V. But this wasn’t nervousness: it was lag.)

 “D-disassembly by fire.
 It’s the only way to be s-sure.
 We have to be sure.”

-J regarded her squadmate, and her mouth set into a line.
+J regarded her squadmate, and set her mouth into a line.

 Behind J, the church burned.

 All of the wood.
 All of the oil.
 All of it, aflame.
 An explosive conflagration.
-J was receiving high temp warnings just standing near it.
+J was receiving high-temp warnings just standing near it.

 V was offline.
 J reset her when she had been barely responsive for minutes on end — it was just maintenance, at that point — and carried her out, laying her in the snow beside N.